 This section is for skin infections.
 The section below discusses fingernail and toenail fungal infections.

 Fungal infections on the skin are very common and can be difficult to get rid of.
 They are contagious and can be a type of sexually-transmitted disease.
 However, many people contract them through contaminated locker rooms, bathrooms, on sports teams, at health clubs, and in other places where people gather.

 Usually, the rash is itchy and has a circular pattern.
 Drug store remedies such as Tinactin and Desenex will control the itching, but will not heal the fungus.
 Two methods to get rid of these infections are:

 1. Black salve.
 This works very well if the rash is small, up to about the size of a dime.
 If it is larger, black salve is harder to use.
 To learn more about this method, read Black Salve on this site.
 Do not use black salve if you are retracing, as it usually won’t work during a retracing.

 2. Cold Mountain brand Bulgarian Style Plain, Whole Milk Yogurt.
 This is unusual, but applying this particular product to the rash has helped some people get rid of fungal infections.
 You must apply it twice daily for about 10 days.

-Fungal flare-ups during a nutritional balancing program.
-One may retrace an old fungal infection while on a nutritional balancing program.
+Fungal flare-ups during a development program.
+One may retrace an old fungal infection while on a development program.
 When this occurs, the rash will often flare up and become acute for a while, and then disappear permanently.
 This can be very annoying, but it does go away.
 It may take several weeks to fade away.